Naushink27/DevTinder/HomeWork.md

--Created a Repo
+- Created a Repo
--Initailize the repo by npm init.
+- Initailize the repo by npm init.
--node_modules:is a directory that stores external dependencies for a Node.js project.
+- node_modules:is a directory that stores external dependencies for a Node.js project.
--External dependencies: The node_modules folder contains all the external libraries and packages that a project needs to function.
+- External dependencies: The node_modules folder contains all the external libraries and packages that a project needs to function.
--Nested dependencies: It also stores any nested dependencies of the packages that are installed.
+- Nested dependencies: It also stores any nested dependencies of the packages that are installed.
--Difference b/w the Package.json and package-lock.json:
+- Difference b/w the Package.json and package-lock.json:
   -package.json:defines what packages you need and their version ranges.
   -package-lock.json:ensures which exact versions of those packages get installed.
 - what is ^ and ~: